We are looking for climate-smart farmers with big goals to transform their farms and local food systems.

 Farmers are very busy people, we know.

-That’s why we condensed decades worth of social entrepreneurship education into 7-days.
+That is why we condensed an entire semester of social entrepreneurship education, adapted for climate-smart farmers, into just 7-days.

 Farmers need this information.